hellerve/blog/wip/String_Patterns_in_Carp.md

 Now we make another assumption: identifiers for majors will always be one or more uppercase letters.
 This leads us to the group `[A-Z]`.
-If we wanted to match any letter character, we could use `\l` instead, which even respects the user’s locale.
-The downside is that this would make our pattern not a PCRE-compliant regular expression anymore.
-Now, we’ve matched `Professor Koala: A guide to eating eucalyptus (K`.
+If we wanted to match any letter character, we could use `\l` instead, which even respects the user’s locale—the downside is that this would destroy the PCRE-compliance of our pattern.
+Anyway, now we’ve matched `Professor Koala: A guide to eating eucalyptus (K`.

 The very last thing we want to match is the course number, which we encode as one or more digits (`\d+`).
 In our data-munging code in Figure 3 we then use